Dhatuvardhani: Structure and Lakshana

 Dhatuvardhani is the 3rd rāgam in the 12th chakra Aditya.
 The mnemonic name is Aditya-Go.
 The mnemonic phrase is sa ru gu mi pa dha nu.
 Dhatuvardhani's structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shatsruthi rishabham, antara gandharam, prati madhyamam, shuddha dhaivatham and kakali nishadham.

 As Dhatuvardhani is a melakarta rāgam, by definition it is a sampurna rāgam (it has all 7 notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Gangeyabhushani, which is the 33rd melakarta.

-Janya rāgams

-A few minor janya rāgams (derived scales) are associated with Dhatuvardani.
-See List of Janya Rāgams for full list of rāgams associated with Dhatuvardhani and other 71 melakarta rāgams.

-Compositions

-A few common compositions set to Dhatuvardhani are: